 Transitioning from the initial hiccups of the early 3rd generation, the 2015 and 2016 Focus models worked towards rectifying the past errors.

-However, aside from the transmission concerns, these years introduced upgraded tech features and a more comprehensive safety suite, making them neutral in terms of overall performance and dependability.
+However, aside from the transmission concerns, these years introduced improved tech features and a more extensive safety suite, making them neutral in terms of overall performance and reliability.

-Ford’s endeavors to continually improve were evident, laying the groundwork for the subsequent peak years of the generation.
+Ford’s endeavors to persistently improve were evident, laying the groundwork for the subsequent peak years of the generation.

 The Worst Years: 2012, 2013, 2014

-The onset of the third generation was ambitious but faced a set of challenges that somewhat tainted its reputation.
+The onset of the third generation was ambitious but faced a set of obstacles that somewhat tainted its reputation.

 The primary issue stemmed from powertrain problems, especially concerning the transmission.
 Many owners faced unexpected transmission overheat situations, leading to potential safety concerns.